Ashwin Vasan: Covid-19 response

-Vasan began his tenure in March 15, 2022 and was immediately tasked with steering the Administration’s strategy on vaccination, testing, and new treatments.
+Vasan began his tenure on March 15, 2022 and was immediately tasked with steering the Administration's strategy on vaccination, testing, and new treatments.
 While other COVID-related mandates were announced on March 7, 2022 by prior Health Department leadership, they decided to maintain the under-5 mask mandate for a limited period until pediatric vaccinations were approved.
 When this approval was delayed, and cases began to rise, Mayor Adams announced that the mask mandate would be extended due to these factors, generating uproar amongst parent groups and other anti-COVID policies and anti-government activists.
-Within his first month on the job, an angry crowd gathered outside of Vasan’s Brooklyn home protesting the City’s under-5 mask mandate.
+Within his first month on the job, an angry crowd gathered outside of Vasan's Brooklyn home protesting the City's under-5 mask mandate.
 At one point, someone began pounding on his door and police were called.
 Protest at his home continued regularly until Fall 2022, and Vasan filed restraining order against a protestor that attacked him in front of his home on his way home from work.
 For the remainder of his term, Vasan was assigned a police detail for his own protection.

-In May of 2022 Vasan implemented a telehealth and home delivery program for Paxlovid.
+In May 2022 Vasan implemented a telehealth and home delivery program for Paxlovid.
 The results of the program were later compiled and published in JAMA.
 A month later, he led NYC's response to the mpox outbreak by launching vaccination clinics despite extremely limited supplies of medication.
-Vasan’s aggressive response to the virus was later credited with bringing an end to the outbreak in February 2023.
+Vasan's aggressive response to the virus was later credited with bringing an end to the outbreak in February 2023.

 Response to Dobbs v.
 Jackson Women's Health Organization

-Under Vasan, the Department of Health launched an Abortion Access Hub in January 2023 in response to the Dobb’s decision.
+Under Vasan, the Department of Health launched an Abortion Access Hub in January 2023 in response to the Dobb's decision.
 The resource enabled people from across the U.S to be directed to reproductive health and abortion care in New York City.
 As part of the effort, New York City became the first city to offer medication abortion at its public health clinics in addition to telehealth access.
 Vasan later published the results of the program in the New England Journal of Medicine.